hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

          [2018-03-14 16:00:17.223 INFO     processor_handlers] registered transaction processor: connection_id=eca3a9ad0ff1cdbc29e449cc61af4936bfcaf0e064952dd56615bc00bb9df64c4b01209d39ae062c555d3ddc5e3a9903f1a9e2d0fd2cdd47a9559ae3a78936ed, family=sawtooth_settings, version=1.0, namespaces=['000000']

    #.
+Open a new terminal window (the client terminal window).
+In this
+      procedure, the prompt ``user@client$`` shows the commands that should be run in this window.

+   #.
 At this point, you can see the authorized keys setting that was proposed
       in :ref:`create-genesis-block-ubuntu-label`.
-Run the following command:
+      Run the following command in the client terminal window:

       .. code-block:: console